 • Bathe.

-• Switch to natural foods.
+• Switch to natural food.

 • Give vitamins.

-What can you do yourself
+What you can do yourself

 • Run your hand through the fur.